 How the Breast Implant Procedure Is Done

 Because breasts can continue to develop until women reach their late teens or early 20s, the FDA requires that women be at least 18 years old to get breast augmentation with saline-filled implants and at least 22 years old to receive silicone implants.

 Before your breast implant procedure, you will meet with your surgeon for a medical evaluation.
 You can talk about what you want and get feedback from the doctor.
 Your surgeon may ask you to stop taking certain medications a few days or weeks before your surgery.

 You can get breast augmentation done as an outpatient procedure, or you may stay overnight in the hospital.

-The procedure takes one to two hours.
+The procedure takes 1 to 2 hours.
 You will likely be given general anesthesia, during which you will be "asleep" and pain-free.

 The surgeon will make a cut under your breasts, under your arms, or around your nipples, depending on your body, the type of implant, and how much enlargement is being done.